gidariss/mrcnn-object-detection/README.md

 3. Place the VGG16 model pre-trained on ImageNet for the Image Classification task on:
 	{path-to-mrcnn-object-detection}/data/vgg_pretrained_models

-If you are going to do experiments on PASCAL VOC2007 or VOC2012 datasets then:
-3. Place the VOCdevkit of VOC2007 on {path-to-mrcnn-object-detection}/datasets/VOC2007/VOCdevkit and its data on {path-to-mrcnn-object-detection}/datasets/VOC2007/VOCdevkit/VOC2007
-4. Place the VOCdevkit of VOC2012 on {path-to-mrcnn-object-detection}/datasets/VOC2012/VOCdevkit and its data on {path-to-mrcnn-object-detection}/datasets/VOC2012/VOCdevkit/VOC2012

-5. Place the selective search and edge box proposals on the following directories
-i)  {path-to-mrcnn-object-detection}/projects/data/edge_boxes_data
-ii) {path-to-mrcnn-object-detection}/projects/data/selective_search_data
+4.  open matlab from the directory {path-to-mrcnn-object-detection}/
+5. Run mrcnn_build.m
+6. Run startup.m
+7. add on matlab the paths to installation directories of the Edge Boxes, Piotr's image processing MATLAB toolbox, and Selective Search code.

 If you will use the pre-trained object detection models then

-6. Place the pre-trained models on the following directories:
+8. Place the pre-trained models on the following directories:
 	I)  {path-to-mrcnn-object-detection}/models-exps/MRCNN_VOC2007_2012  : multi-region recognition model.
 	II) {path-to-mrcnn-object-detection}/models-exps/vgg_bbox_regression_R0013_voc2012_2007/ : bounding box regression model.

-7.  open matlab from the directory {path-to-mrcnn-object-detection}/
-8. Run mrcnn_build.m
-9. Run startup.m
-10. add on matlab the paths to installation directories of the Edge Boxes, Piotr's image processing MATLAB toolbox, and Selective Search code.
+If you are going to do experiments on PASCAL VOC2007 or VOC2012 datasets then:

+9. Place the VOCdevkit of VOC2007 on {path-to-mrcnn-object-detection}/datasets/VOC2007/VOCdevkit and its data on {path-to-mrcnn-object-detection}/datasets/VOC2007/VOCdevkit/VOC2007
+10. Place the VOCdevkit of VOC2012 on {path-to-mrcnn-object-detection}/datasets/VOC2012/VOCdevkit and its data on {path-to-mrcnn-object-detection}/datasets/VOC2012/VOCdevkit/VOC2012

 ###################################################################